regmckie/CS4395-NLP_Portfolio/README.md

 In this assignment, we had to write at least a 2-page paper including the authors and their affiliations, the problems they wanted to solve, their prior work, the unique contributions of the paper, the authors' evaluation and analysis of their work, and lastly, the number of citations per author.

-You can find a link to my PDF document [here].
+You can find a link to my paper [here](https://github.com/regmckie/CS4395-NLP_Portfolio/blob/main/Assignment9_rdg170330.pdf).

 ### Assignment 10: Author Attribution